Best 6 Cloud Security Posture Management (CSPM) Solutions For Enterprise (2026)

 Microsoft Defender for Cloud Logo

 Microsoft Defender for Cloud provides CSPM and workload protection across Azure, AWS, and GCP.
-It’s the default security layer for Azure resources and integrates directly into the Microsoft ecosystem.
+If you’re an Azure shop, this is the default security layer for your resources, and it integrates directly into the Microsoft ecosystem without additional setup.
+We think it delivers strong value for organizations committed to the Microsoft stack, though teams should plan for upfront tuning.

 Strengths